interlock-network/threatslayer/README.md

 <img src="docs/icon.png" align="right" width="250" height="250"/>

-ThreatSlayer is a Chrome extension from Interlock that instantly identifies and isolates malicious sites.
-It does this by querying our database of known-malicious sites.
-If the site is new, we use our proprietary visual AI to identify 0-day phishing sites.
+ThreatSlayer is an extension for Chrome and compatible browsers that instantly identifies and isolates malicious sites.
+It does this by querying Interlock's database of known-malicious sites.
+If the site is new, we use our proprietary visual AI that identifies 0-day phishing sites.
 Setup takes just a minute or two and it begins protecting you instantly.

 ThreatSlayer is a project of [Interlock](https://www.interlock.network/), a web3 company that is